ranganathanlab/BCAR/README.md

 ## Features
 - Uses a fast implementation of the Needleman-Wunsch alignment algorithm to handle indels (insertions and deletions) between reads.
 - Supports scenarios where barcodes are located at fixed positions within reads.
-- Accepts any number of input .fastq files
+- Accepts any number of input .fastq or .fastq.gz files (or combinations thereof)
+- Your barcodes and their counts will appear in the headers of your consensus reads

+## Limitations
+- Current version only supports paired reads (planned improvements in future version)
+- No robust inference of qscores (planned improvements in future version)

 ## Requirements
-- Current version only supports paired reads
 - The barcode must occur at a **fixed location** in the **forward** read.
 - If the barcode is on the reverse read, simply pass the reverse read to the --fwd option and vice versa.
 - If the barcode position is not fixed but is adjacent to a constant sequence, you can preprocess your data using tools like [CutAdapt](https://cutadapt.readthedocs.io/) to trim your reads, ensuring that the barcodes are at a fixed location.